lexibank/tlopo/out/vol1/chapter4.md

 <a id="p-85"></a>

-Reduplication was regularly used to form intransitive verbs from verbs which were otherwise transitive (see [Ch.2, §3.1.2](chapter2.md#s-3-1)).
+Reduplication was regularly used to form intransitive verbs from verbs which were otherwise transitive (see Ch.
+2, §3.1.2).

 <table>
 <tr>